jbilander/sdbox/README.md

 ***

-Now we start soldering on the surface mount parts, the passives, also known as the bird seed :) Start with Q1 and Q2, they are tiny so you probably need som sort of magnification.
-I use a lamp with a built-in magnifier glas, it works well, I do not have a scope.
+Now we start soldering on the surface mount parts, the passives, also known as the birdseed :) Start with Q1 and Q2, they are tiny so you probably need som sort of magnification.
+I use a lamp with a built-in magnifier glass, it works well, I do not have a scope.
 Use a fine tip with your solder iron...

 ***